sabik360/AirBnB-SQL-Data-Analysis/README.md

 ### Now there are ways to import data to SQL Workbench from a csv file.

-1) One is a premade python script that create pandas dataframe and send it to sql workbench .https://github.com/sabik360/AirBnB-SQL-Data-Analysis/blob/main/CSV%20TO%20SQL.py
+1) One is a premade python script that create pandas dataframe and send it to sql workbench using alchemy, https://github.com/sabik360/AirBnB-SQL-Data-Analysis/blob/main/CSV%20TO%20SQL.py
 2) Using SQLWorkbench wizard to import tables from a  csv file.
 3) Use CSV lint plugin to convert CSV file into a sql create table command which we can run on Workbench.https://github.com/BdR76/CSVLint/